-Pale salmon color; strawberry, pineapple, rose flowers on the nose; strawberry, watermelon, peach, key lime, pomegranate on the palate.
+Pale salmon-copper color; strawberry, pineapple, rose flowers on the nose; strawberry, ruby red grapefruit, watermelon, peach, key lime, pomegranate on the palate.

-Dry; medium body; good acidity (3.24 pH).
-Fresh and bright with some complexity.
+Dry; medium-light body; excellent acidity (3.18 pH).
+Fresh and bright.
+Some complexity.
 Lush fruit.
-Bonterra does not identify the grapes used, but my guess is this is mostly grenache.
-Provençal style, so likely syrah and mourvèdre contributed to this easy drinking, delicious winner.
+Bonterra does not precisely identify the grapes used, save for noting it is grenache based.
+Provençal style, so it is possible syrah and mourvèdre contributed to this easy drinking, delicious winner.

 Bonterra is label of Chilean wine giant Concha y Toro.
 Concha y Toro acquired the winery in 2011 when they spent $238 million to purchase Brown-Forman, best known for Fetzer Vineyard but also owner of Bonterra Vineyards.
 The new owners upped the Bonterra game.

 Bonterra admirably focuses on organic and sustainable agriculture, and it now is the biggest U.S. producer of wines made from organic grapes.
 “We plant native flowers around our grapes to attract beneficial bugs, and welcome songbirds and chickens into our vineyards to eat up the pests,” they announce on their website.
 “We even employ sheep to mow between the vines.
 In our vineyards, every living thing is connected and we all work together to create pure, flavorful wine.”

 Bob Blue is the founding winemaker.
 Jeff Cichocki is the lead winemaker on this effort.
 Cichocki admirably says he is a non-intrusive winemaker whose goal is to let the grapes speak for themselves.
 They speak well in this rosé.
 Sebastian Donoso is the organic and biodynamic winemaker.